segmentio/segment-docs/src/connections/storage/catalog/snowflake/index.md

 ![sync schedule image](/docs/connections/destinations/catalog/images/syncsched.png)

-### I'm running into a "JWT token is invalid" error.
+### I'm encountering a "JWT token is invalid" error.
 What do I do?

 For more information about troubleshooting a `JWT token is invalid` error, see Snowflake's [Key Pair Authentication: Troubleshooting](https://docs.snowflake.com/user-guide/key-pair-auth-troubleshooting){:target="_blank”} documentation.